-- (a) under the NERL (Qld) Act: - (i) Part 2, Division 1A (Additional Queensland provisions about restrictions on sale of energy) - (ii) section 22A (Additional Queensland provisions about standing offer prices for particular retailers) - (iii) Part 2, Division 10A (Additional Queensland provisions about selling electricity using card-operated meters) - (iv) Part 2, Division 12A (Additional Queensland provisions about large customers - (v) Part 3, Division 6A (Additional Queensland provisions about providing customer connection services for card-operated meter premises), and - (b) under the NERL (Qld) Regulation: - (i) Schedule 5, Part 3, sections 152A and 152B of the modified NER Rules (General conditions for exempt sellers in the Ergon Energy distribution area and Origin Energy Electricity Limited retail area), and - (ii) Schedule 5, Part 4 of the modified NER Rules (Modification of application of Rules for electricity retailers and distributors offering particular contracts).
+- (a) under the NERL (Qld) Act: - Part 2, Division 1A (Additional Queensland provisions about restrictions on sale of energy) - (ii) section 22A (Additional Queensland provisions about standing offer prices for particular retailers) - (iii) Part 2, Division 10A (Additional Queensland provisions about selling electricity using card-operated meters) - (iv) Part 2, Division 12A (Additional Queensland provisions about large customers - (v) Part 3, Division 6A (Additional Queensland provisions about providing customer connection services for card-operated meter premises), and - (b) under the National Energy Retail Law (Queensland) Regulation 2014 (Qld): - Schedule 5, Part 3, sections 152A and 152B of the modified NERR (General conditions for exempt sellers in the Ergon Energy distribution area and Origin Energy Electricity Limited retail area), and - (ii) Schedule 5, Part 4 of the modified NERR (Modification of application of Rules for electricity retailers and distributors offering particular contracts).

-The NERL (Qld) Act grants the QCA the same functions and powers to monitor, investigate and enforce the Derogations as the AER has under the national energy laws.
-This section of the Guidelines, which are provided in the interests of transparency, and are not binding on the QCA, set out the actions we may take and the factors that we may take into account when deciding on enforcement action.
+The NERL (Qld) Act grants the QCA the same functions and powers to monitor, investigate and enforce the derogations as the AER has under the national energy laws2.
+This section of the guidelines, which are provided in the interests of transparency and are not binding on the QCA, set out the actions we may take and the factors that we may take into account when deciding on enforcement action.

-&lt;sup>2 The national energy laws are comprised of the National Electricity (South Australia) Act 1996, National Gas (South Australia) Act 2008, National Energy Retail Law (South Australia) 2011, National Electricity Rules, National Electricity (South Australia) Regulations, National Gas Rules, National Gas (South Australia) Regulations, National Energy Retail Rules and National Energy Retail Regulations.
+2 The national energy laws are comprised of the National Electricity (South Australia) Act 1996, National Gas (South Australia) Act 2008, National Energy Retail Law (South Australia) 2011, National Electricity Rules, National Electricity (South Australia) Regulations, National Gas Rules, National Gas (South Australia) Regulations, National Energy Retail Rules and National Energy Retail Regulations.

-3.2 Actions we may take under the NERL (Qld) Act
+3.2 Actions we may take under the NERL